-Prescription medication is the only clinically proven option for the treatment of chlamydia and recommended by doctors.
+Prescription medication is the only treatment of chlamydia and recommended by doctors.
 The type of prescription treatment you receive will depend on where the infection is based.
 For penile and vaginal chlamydia, the most widely used medicine is Azithromycin.
 For rectal chlamydia, a course of Doxycycline is most commonly prescribed.
 Antibiotics have a 95% success rate when used as prescribed by your doctor.

 Azithromycin can be taken as a single dosage of 500mg on the first day of treatment, followed by a once daily treatment of 250mg for four days.
 It allows your body to better fight off the infection by preventing the bacteria from producing proteins.